-The members of the boards are bound only by the European Patent Convention, which governs European patent practice at the European Patent Office.
-According to the Convention, in their decisions the members of the boards are not bound by any other instructions whatsoever, either from the President of the Office or from the national authorities or from any other party.
-The status of the members of the boards is comparable to that of a judge at a second-instance national court.
+The members of the Boards are bound only by the European Patent Convention (Article 23(3) EPC).
+According to the Convention, in their decisions the members of the Boards are not bound by any other instructions whatsoever, whether from the President of the European Patent Office or from the national authorities of the Contracting States to the European Patent Convention or from any other party.
+The office of member of the Boards of Appeal is comparable to that of a judge of a national court which reviews decisions of administrative bodies.

 The Legal Board of Appeal deals mainly with appeals by parties adversely affected by decisions of the Receiving Section and the Legal Division.

-The Enlarged Board of Appeal deals with cases referred to it either by one of the technical boards of appeal or by the Legal Board of Appeal or by the President of the European Patent Office for a decision on an important point of law or in order to secure uniform application of the law.
-The President may refer a point of law in cases where two boards of appeal have given different decisions on the same question.
-In referral cases the Enlarged Board of Appeal is composed of five legal members and two technical members.
+The Enlarged Board of Appeal deals with cases referred to it by a Board of Appeal for a decision on an important point of law or in order to secure uniform application of the law.
+The President of the Office may refer a point of law for opinion, but only in cases where two Boards of Appeal have given different decisions on the same question.
+In such referral cases under Article 112 EPC the Enlarged Board of Appeal is composed of five legally qualified members and two technically qualified members.

-Appeals may be filed by adversely affected parties, for example (and in the main) when the Examining Division refuses a patent application or when the Opposition Division revokes or maintains a patent in part or in its entirety following an opposition procedure.
-Such cases are then referred to a technical board of appeal in the relevant technical field, whose members review the decision reached by the examining division or opposition division (inter partes cases).
+An appeal may be filed by a party who is adversely affected by the decision at first instance.
+This is the case, for example (and in the main), when the examining division refuses a patent application, or when the opposition division revokes a contested patent or maintains it as granted or as amended following opposition proceedings.
+Such cases then come before a Technical Board of Appeal in the relevant technical field, whose members review the decision reached by the examining division (ex parte cases) or opposition division (inter partes cases).